Modular origami: History

 Since then, the modular origami technique has been popularized and developed extensively, and now there have been thousands of designs developed in this repertoire.

-Notable modular paperfolders include Robert Neale, Sonobe, Tomoko Fuse, Kunihiko Kasahara, Tom Hull, Heinz Strobl and Ekaterina Lukasheva.
+Notable modular origami artists include Robert Neale, Mitsunobu Sonobe, Tomoko Fuse, Kunihiko Kasahara, Tom Hull, Heinz Strobl, Rona Gurkewitz, Meenakshi Mukerji, and Ekaterina Lukasheva.

 Types

 Modular origami forms may be flat or three-dimensional.
 Flat forms are usually polygons (sometimes known as coasters), stars, rotors, and rings.
 Three-dimensional forms tend to be regular polyhedra or tessellations of simple polyhedra.

-Modular origami techniques can be used to create lidded boxes which are not only beautiful but also useful as containers for gifts.
-Many examples of such boxes are shown in Fabulous Origami Boxes by Tomoko Fuse.
+Modular origami techniques can be used to create a wide range of lidded boxes in many shapes.
+Many examples of such boxes are shown in Tomoko Fuse's books Origami Boxes (1989), Fabulous Origami Boxes (1998), and Tomoko Fuse's Origami Boxes (2018).

 There are some modular origami that are approximations of fractals, such as Menger's sponge.
 Macro-modular origami is a form of modular origami in which finished assemblies are themselves used as the building blocks to create larger integrated structures.
-Such structures are described in Tomoko Fuse's book Unit Origami-Multidimensional Transformations (published in 1990).
+Such structures are described in Tomoko Fuse's 1990 book Unit Origami-Multidimensional Transformations.